AuthySE/Authy-API-Samples/README.md

 1. **Check OneTouch Request Status - checkRequestStatus.sh|.bat** - It's recommended that you use the OneTouch callback (set up in the Authy application console) to your application requesting the approval request but you can also poll for status updates.

-1. **Phone Intelligence - phoneIntelligence.sh|.bat** - Provide the phone number and get more information about it.
-Things like type of phone line (VOIP, Cellphone, Landline, etc), whether the phone was ported to another carrier (possible fraud indicator), the name of the service provider, etc.

 1. **Phone Verification - phoneVerificatioRequest.sh|.bat / phoneVerificationCheck.sh|.bat** - The Authy Phone Verification API allows you to verify that the user has the device in their possession.
 The Authy Phone Verification API lets you request a verification code to be sent to the user and also verify that the code received by the user is valid.

 1. **Delete User - deleteUser.sh|bat** - If you want to remove users from your application you can use the delete API.
 Note, deleting a user will NOT immediately disable token verifications, as a 24 hour delay is typical before the user is permanently removed from the application.